tradingstrategy-ai/docs/source/running/strategy-deployment.rst

 We can do backtests in two phases

-- Speeded up backtest with more granular time frames for the smoke test
+- Quick inconsistent backtest with less time frames and OHLCV samples for the smoke test

 - Actual backtest to see we still get the same results as in the notebook